-Coronavirus (COVID-19) has resulted in cancelled events and reduced physical interaction.
-These restrictions are critical to support public health, but we understand they will be leaving students feeling upset about being unable to access their friends and usual activities.
-It can be helpful to remind students that there are things they can do to help deal with the current uncertainty.
+Coronavirus (COVID-19) can lead to cancelled events and reduced physical interaction.
+While these restrictions are critical to support public health, we understand they can leave students feeling upset about being unable to see their friends and doing their usual activities.
+It can be helpful to remind students that there are things they can do to help deal with situations like these.

 Students identify the uncertainties brought about by COVID-19, analyse how these make them feel, and develop and implement personal coping strategies.

 By the end of the lesson, students will be able to: